 A total of ten (10) participants were tested on the EHRUT.
-Participants in the test primarily act in the role of physicians and physician assistants.
-Participants were recruited by Claimocity, and participants had no direct connection to the development of the EHRUT.
-While the Participants were familiar with older versions of the EHRUT, this specific version was new to them and had some new features they had never experienced before.
+The intended users of the Omnivers EHR application are all medical specialties of ambulatory clinicians who need to integrate with multiple health IT systems and perform tasks in a central location, including medication ordering.
+Participants in the test primarily act in the role of administrators and physician assistants.
+Participants were recruited by the developer and Chart Lux Consulting, and participants had no direct connection to the development of the EHRUT.
+While some Participants were familiar with older versions of the EHRUT, this specific version was new to all Participants and had some new features they had never experienced before.
 Participants received a brief training and orientation of new features prior to testing.